epam/edp-install/docs/user-guide/add-git-server.md

 !!! important
     This article describes how to add a Git Server when deploying EDP with **Jenkins**.
 When deploying EDP with **Tekton**, Git Server is created automatically.

-Add Git servers to use the **Import strategy for Jenkins and Tekton** when creating an application, autotest or library in EDP Headlamp (*Codebase Info* step of the *Create Application/Autotest/Library* dialog).
+Add Git servers to use the **Import strategy for Jenkins and Tekton** when creating an application, autotest or library in EDP Portal (*Codebase Info* step of the *Create Application/Autotest/Library* dialog).
 Enabling the Import strategy is a prerequisite to integrate EDP with Gitlab or GitHub.

 !!! note
     `GitServer` Custom Resource can be also created manually.
 See step 3 for Jenkins import strategy in the [Integrate GitHub/GitLab in Jenkins](../operator-guide/import-strategy-jenkins.md) article.